 ADVERTISER DISCLOSURE: The Frugal Tourist is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as MileValue.com This compensation may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.
 Additionally, the content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

-Without a doubt, Hyatt is one of my favorite hotel brands because of how inexpensive their award nights are when compared to other hotels.
+Undoubtedly, Hyatt is one of my favorite hotel brands because of how inexpensive their award nights are compared to other hotels.

-Case in point, a Hyatt top-tier Category 7 hotel will set you back 30,000 points per night, whereas a Marriott or Hilton will cost at least 70,000 points for the same level of accommodation.
+A Hyatt top-tier Category 8 hotel costs 40,000 points per night, whereas a Marriott or Hilton will cost at least 70,000 points for the same level of accommodation.

 Indeed, the World of Hyatt’s award chart is incredibly generous, as they consistently charge far fewer points on average across all of their properties.